dnagir/pakunok/README.md

 # Usage

-You can reference the assets as usually using the sprockets.
+Reference as you normally do with Sprockets.
-Let's see full example (includes everything for the sake of demo):
+Let's see some examples:

-## JavaScript Only libraries
+## JavaScript-only libraries

 You can simply reference plain JS libraries that do not require other assets (CSS, images) like this: